BredaUniversityGames/xs/docs/getting-started.md

 ## Wren modules

-A module in *wren* is simply another `.*wren` file that you can import into your code.
-*xs* ships a few modules that let's you interact with the engine and
+A module in *wren* is usually another `.*wren` file that you can `import` into your code.
+Refer to the *wren* [manual](https://wren.io/modularity.html) for more information. *xs* ships with a few modules that let you interact with the engine and makes programming a bit easier.

+- `xs` - gives you access to the core API of *xs* and is covered in the main part of the documentation.
+- `xs_math` - has a handful of tools for 2d vector math, colors and bit operations.
+- `xs_ec` - offers a simple entity-components framework
+- `xs_components` - has some useful components to help get started and demonstrate the use of the EC framework

+The *hello* example start with importing such functionality.

+`import "xs" for Render, Data`

+These modules are located in the `games/shared/modules/` folder, so feel free explore their contents.
+Other modules come with the language itself and you are read more about them on the [wren documentation site](https://wren.io/modules/)
+ - Core classes (numbers, lists and so on).
+These are automatically imported for you.
+ - `random` - gives access to the Random class used to generate random numbers
+ - `meta` - gives self-inspection capability to your scripts (excluded from *xs* at current)

+Lastly, you can, and should, use modules to organize your code.
+These must be located within your game's folder (and sub folders).
+When importing modules in *xs* we omit the `.wren` extension.

+### Circular dependencies

+It's not uncommon for two, or more, modules to need functionality defined in the other module.
+Two modules importing one another will result in circular dependencies, with an and less than helpful error message.
+The solution is simple.
+Just put the import directive at the very end of both of the modules.